 How does it work?

-In 2020, students will fill out a questionnaire (English version) for the participating institutions based on information that is available online.
+In 2020, students filled out a questionnaire (English version) for the participating institutions based on information that is available online.
 To every given answer, the institution policy documents or different kinds of proof are delivered to substantiate the given answer.
 The next step is that volunteers, called ‘rankers’, will check the answers.
 They will provide feedback for the institution and assign a corresponding number of points.
 After this, the education institutions will be given the opportunity to improve their answers, after whch the definitive ranking will be created.
 This list of ranked institutions is annually announced at the Groene Peper, formerly known as the NDDHO, the national day of sustainability in higher education.
-In 2020, the NDDHO will be held at Van Hall Larenstein in Velp on May 29 but instead changed into a week full of online webinars.
+In 2020, the Groene Peper was supposed to be held at Van Hall Larenstein in Velp on May 29 but instead changed into a week full of online webinars.